propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.5.17 - 2021-07-20 =
+* Ensured enquiry form fails if disclaimer tickbox not ticked
+* Added ability to record a solicitor on a contact record.
+This will be used as the default solicitor then on any offers generated going forward
+* Improved support for tenancies with no end date, ensuring filters work and labels are correct
+* Added ability to store notes/details against a management key date
+* Added filter 'propertyhive_show_tenancy_lease_length' to hide lease length.
+Not applicable for example in Scotland with private residential tenancies where they don't have a fixed length
+* Added filter 'propertyhive_tenancy_lease_types' to alter the tenancy lease types
+* Declared compatibility for WordPress 5.8

 = 1.5.16 - 2021-07-06 =
 * Store a concatenated address for properties and contacts and use that in backend searches, instead of doing 6 individual query JOINs on each individual address field.
 Should reduce search query times by 75%+, especially on larger datasets